1. Kanda River

 Meguro River

 Another long-running favourite, the banks of the Meguro River always get packed with hanami-goers around the end of March.
-If possible, avoid crowds by moving away from the area around Nakameguro Station or head on over to the river during the morning for a less crowded stroll.
+If possible, avoid crowds by staying away from the immediate area around Nakameguro Station, or visit during the early morning for a less crowded stroll.

 Advertising